josefalk/STM32/README.md

 #include "main.h"
 #include "stm32l4xx_hal.h"
 #include <cstring>  // Include for strlen in C++
+#include <cstdio>

+/* Update stm32l4xx_hal.h to your hal driver
+ * for NUCLEO-L432KC stm32l4xx_hal.h
+ * FOR NUCLEO-H723ZG stm32h7xx_hal.h
+ * Dont forget to replace &huart2 in case
+ * it is different. find the correct uart handle
+ * in main.c
+ * replace huart2 in 3 place in this file if required */

 // huart2 is declared as an external variable extern UART_HandleTypeDef huart2;